QubesOS/qubes-doc/user/templates/windows/qubes-windows-tools-4-0.rst

 -----------------------------------------------

-You can switch between seamless and ìfull desktopî mode for Windows HVMs in their settings in Qubes Manager.
+You can switch between seamless and ‚Äúfull desktop‚Äù mode for Windows HVMs in their settings in Qubes Manager.
 The latter is the default.

 Using template-based Windows AppVMs
 -----------------------------------